Just because it is gluten free doesn’t mean that it is good for you…

-For this reason I recommend that most of my clients trial a 30 day gluten free diet so that they can see for themselves how much better they feel without it, or at least with just a restricted amount of gluten.
+For this reason, I recommend that most of my clients trial a 30-day gluten free diet so that they can see for themselves how much better they feel without it, or at least with just a restricted amount of gluten.

-Now, because a gluten free diet is associated with being ‘healthy’, companies are striving to create foods that they can stick the gluten free stamp on.
-The problem here is that they are simply replacing the gluten containing grains (wheat, rye and barley), with gluten free grains such as corn, potato and soy.
+Now, because a gluten-free diet is associated with being ‘healthy’, companies are striving to create foods that they can stick the gluten free stamp on.
+The problem here is that they are simply replacing the gluten-containing grains (wheat, rye and barley), with gluten-free grains such as corn, potato and soy.
 The flours from these products are heavily refined and contain very little nutritional value.
 The one thing that they are high in is high-glycemic carbohydrate.

 What does this mean?
 These foods are so quickly converted to sugar when digested that it triggers a large insulin response to manage the influx of sugar.
-The result of this is blood sugar being converted to fat for storage.
+The result of this is blood sugar is converted to fat for storage.

-My other concern with all the corn that is used in gluten free foods is the molecular mimicry that is causes.
+My other concern with all the corn that is used in gluten-free foods is the molecular mimicry that is caused.
 Molecular what??
-Molecular mimicry is the concept that the body interprets corn protein as so similar to gluten that is cannot tell the difference between two.
+Molecular mimicry is the concept that the body interprets corn protein as so similar to gluten that is cannot tell the difference between the two.
 This means the same symptoms that we get from gluten can occur from corn.
 Corn is used in so many products, it is even used as the derivative of many vitamins, it is used to line BPA-free cans and as a base for preservatives.
 We are getting so much corn into our diet without even knowing it.
 So if you have removed gluten from your diet, but you are still having digestive symptoms, then look into your corn intake.

 Ultimately we should be eating a whole food diet that contains very little pre-packed foods.
-In a perfect world we would be making our treats from scratch using whole food ingredients.
-However life does get in the way and reality finds us buying pre-made foods.
+In a perfect world, we would be making our treats from scratch using whole food ingredients.
+However, life does get in the way and reality finds us buying pre-made foods.